vaibhavverma9999/News-Category-Prediction/README.md

 6. Create and test MultinomialNB and Logistic Regression models using X and Y.
 7. Now test the created models on test datasets created in step 4.
 8. Print the accuracy for both the models.

+I have also used pickle in python to store the models trained to reduce the effort of training models every time I run the code.